rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 The 2.2 RhoElement APIS are only supported on Motorola Webkit.
 This webkit is still available on Windows Mobile/CE and Android platforms, however on Android the default webkit that is used is the stock Android Webkit.

 ### Rhodes 2.2 APIs
 2.2 Rhodes APIs that were not replaced by an equivalent RhoMobile 5.0 API (ex: Camera) are supported on all platforms that were supported previously.
-Ruby API's will behave exactly as they did before.
-Note that some of the Rhodes 2.2 API's provided JavaScript support  but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`
+Ruby APIs will behave exactly as they did before.
+Note that some of the Rhodes 2.2 APIs provided JavaScript support  but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`

 To generate this file you must enable JavaScript by putting `rho-javascript` into extensions in your build.yml.